Noah Gal Gendler

 Noah Gal Gendler (born August 12, 1957) is an Israeli diplomat who has served as the nation's ambassador to a variety of countries.

 Biography

-Born in Haifa, Israel, Gendler served in the Israeli Defense Forces from 1975 to 1979, where he was a Captain in Artillery.Gendler holds a B.A. in Geography and Political Science, University of Haifa, 1985, and an M.A. in Political Science, Hebrew University of Jerusalem, 1986 He is married, with five children.
+Born in Haifa, Israel, Gendler served in the Israel Defense Forces from 1975 to 1979, where he was a Captain in Artillery.
+Gendler holds a B.A. in Geography and Political Science, University of Haifa, 1985, and an M.A. in Political Science, Hebrew University of Jerusalem, 1986 He is married, with five children.